 - Laser pointers, flashlights, or other devices designed to emit lights that may be distracting to other attendees.

 When To Arrive

 Visitors to City Council are asked to arrive no more than one hour before the posted start time of a meeting or hearing.
 Times are posted on our Legislative Calendar and updated daily.
-Please note that due to limited seating, reserving of seats is not permitted.
+Please note that due to limited space, reserving of standard seats is not permitted.